nemisj/docs/cv.md

 ## Work experience

-#### 2010 november - till now , Developers architect,  Informaat CXP,  Baarn
+#### 2010 november - till now: Developers architect,  Informaat CXP,  Baarn

 ( http://www.informaat-cxp.com/ )

-After five years of work at Mendix company I've moved further.
-To the new challenges, new possibilities and new fresh start.
-I have started working at Informaat.
-Company focusing very deeply on User Experience ( UX ), whereby last couple of years the main accent was on digital world.
-This was the moment, when Informaat started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) with the tool in it - "Dialogica".
-It's was a starting point for copany in R&D branch.
+After five years of work at Mendix company ( see below ) I've moved further to the new challenges, new possibilities and new fresh start.
+I moved to Informaat CXP, company focusing very deeply on a User Experience ( UX ), whereby last couple of years the main accent is on digital world.

+At that time Informaat CXP started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) and it's own tool "Dialogica".
+It's was a starting point for this copany in R&D branch.
 A lot had to happend, researched and tried out.
-This is where I started to work closely with node.js, MongoDB, AngularJS, grunt and other cutting-edge technologies.
+This is tho moment where I started to work with Node.js, MongoDB, AngularJS, grunt and other cutting-edge technologies.

 ( <http://www.informaat-cxp.com/> )